i-fisch/ds4420-final-project/README.md

 DS 4420 project investigating the effect ChatGPT has had on other technology usage.

 Instruction to spin-up the extra credit web app:
-1. Open the folder 'webapp'.
+1. Open the folder in this repo titled 'webapp'.
 2. Install dependencies from requirements.txt
 3. Download the 'TotalQuestions.csv' and 'ds4420finalwebapp.py' files.
 4. Open terminal/command line.